 While some foods or drinks may modestly alter mosquito attractiveness, modifying your diet will not eliminate the need for insect repellents.
-There is some indication that people with specific blood types are more appealing to mosquitos, but this information is inconsistent and there isn’t enough study to answer the matter.
+There is some indication that people with specific blood types are more appealing to mosquitos, but this information is inconsistent, and there isn’t enough study to answer the matter.

 Mosquitoes’ preferred bite locations

-In order to acquire a blood meal, mosquitoes will bite whatever flesh they come across.
+To acquire a blood meal, mosquitoes will bite whatever flesh they come across.
 They may, however, favor particular areas.